InitRunner

 The --dry-run flag operates at a different layer: the agent is built with the real model (alias/override applied), then TestModel replaces it at runner execution time.

-Role YAML aliases
+Role YAML models

 model: